Star of Bethlehem (painting): Origin of the composition

 In 1886, John Prideaux Lightfoot had approached William Morris and Burne-Jones to create a tapestry as a gift for their alma mater Exeter College, Oxford, suggesting the Adoration of the Magi as a subject.
 The two quickly agreed.
-Burne-Jones completed a 26 x 38 inch modello or design in watercolour and bodycolour heightened with gold in 1887.
+Burne-Jones completed a 26 × 38 inch modello or design in watercolour and bodycolour heightened with gold in 1887.
 Morris and his assistant John Henry Dearle based the cartoons for the tapestry weavers on Burne-Jones's watercolour, changing the colour scheme and adding background details including the flowering plants characteristic of Dearle's tapestry work.
 The Adoration of the Magi tapestry was woven by Morris & Co. at Merton Abbey over the next two years and displayed in their London showrooms at Easter 1890 before being presented to Exeter College.

 The Adoration was ultimately the most commercially successful of all Morris & Co. tapestries.
 Of the ten versions woven, one is in Eton College Chapel, one in the Hermitage Museum, St Petersburg, one in the Art Gallery of South Australia, and one at Manchester Metropolitan University.
 The original hangs in the Exeter College Chapel.